 What we call science arose in Europe as a result of a new spirit of enquiry, of new methods of investigation, of the methods of experiment, observation, measurement, of the development of mathematics in a form unknown to the Greeks.
 That spirit and those methods were introduced into the European world by the Arabs.
+24

-24 coexistence with the British rulers was urgently required otherwise the very existence of the Muslims, as a community to be seriously reckoned with, would be in danger; during Allama Iqbal's times, on the other hand, a policy of dignified self-assertion was required to be confidently followed by his fellow-Muslim countrymen otherwise their movement for a separate homeland, which was taking shape, would have lost its dignified character and, may be, would have in fact been jeopardized altogether.
-Seen closely, the kind of efforts made by Sayyid Ahamd towards the rehabilitation of the Muslims was a necessary prelude, a preface, to the kind of endeavour that Allama Iqbal made in his own times.
+During Sayvid Ahmad's times, as has already been explained, the policy of peaceful - practically passive coexistence with the British rulers was urgently required otherwise the very existence of the Muslims, as a community to be seriously reckoned with, would be in danger; during Allama Iqbal's times, on the other hand, a policy of dignified self-assertion was required to be confidently followed by his fellow-Muslim countrymen otherwise their movement for a separate homeland, which was taking shape, would have lost its dignified character and, may be, would have in fact been jeopardized altogether.
+Seen closely, the kind of efforts made by Sayvid Ahamd towards the rehabilitation of the Muslims was a necessary prelude, a preface, to the kind of endeavour that Allama Igbal made in his own times.
 The former saved the situation which the latter exploited for positive gains.
 Their attempts in a way roughly comprise the 'negative' and the 'positive', respectively, of the same objective.
-The ground objective they both were trying to realize - remotely, in one case, and proximately, in the other - was to reinstate and vouchsafe the respectable character and dignity of the Muslims of the Sub-continent and their identification and affirmation as a separate nation.
+The grand objective they both were trying to realize - remotely, in one case, and proximately, in the other - was to reinstate and vouchsafe the respectable character and dignity of the Muslims of the Sub-continent and their identification and affirmation as a separate nation.
 Anyway, both of them tried to derive the justifications for their respective modes of Islamic reconstructionism, equally from the Qur'an itself.